 The nominal value of the share capital of LEM HOLDING SA is CHF 570'000, which is divided into 1'140'000 fully paid-up registered shares with a par value of CHF 0.50 each.
+No changes of the total share capital have occurred during the last 3 years.
 There are no shares with preferred voting rights.
 All shareholders are entitled to the same dividends.
 There are no restrictions on the transfer of shares.
 In order to be registered in the share register, each shareholder shall declare that he/she holds the shares for their own account.

-On 31 March 2019, LEM HOLDING SA held 795 treasury shares.
+On 31 March 2020, LEM HOLDING SA held 556 treasury shares.